D4uS1/netcup-dyndns-ruby-script/README.md

+!!!!
+IMPORTANT NOTE !!!!
+This repository was moved to [Codeberg](https://codeberg.org/D4uS1/netcup-dyndns-ruby-script).
+The github repository is not maintained anymore.

 # Netcup DynDNS script
 This ruby script updates a dns record using your internet ip adress.
 It can be used as DynDNS if you automate the script usage periodically.